-It's important to note that Handicap betting happens in pretty much any sport that has points scored, or goals scored.
-The principle is exactly the same for all though; you are taking X score, or X points away from one team, and then betting on the winner after that.
-For this guide though, we will use Football as an example, as it's the easiest way to explain!
+Handicap betting happens in most sports that have points or goals scored.
+The principle is exactly the same for each; you are taking X goals, or X points away from one team, and then betting on the winner after that.
+For this guide, we will use football as an example, as it's the easiest way to explain!

-European handicaps are the easiest of the two to explain, as it's simply a case of taking away (or adding) goals to a final team's score.
+European handicaps are the easier of the two to explain.
+It's just a case of taking away (or adding) goals to a final team's score.

 Look at the screenshot below.
 This shows a typical European handicap market from Bet365.

-In this match between Arsenal and Nottingham Forest, Arsenal are the clear favourites to win.
+Arsenal are the clear favourites to win.
 Their pre-match odds to win are 1.4, which might seem a little low to the average bettor who wants to win lots of money.
-For this reason, they might choose to bet on Arsenal -1, which has odds of 2.1, a much juicier bet.
+For this reason, they might choose to bet on Arsenal -1, which has odds of 2.1.

-But what does Arsenal -1 actually mean?
-It means that you are betting on Arsenal to win but they start the game with -1 goals, and then the bet will be settled with the final score, taking into account the -1 goal start.
-(We all know you can't start with -1 goals in reality, but this is what a handicap bet does.
-The goals will be deducted from the final score).
-It's really that simple!
+But what does Arsenal -1 mean?
+You are betting on Arsenal to win but they start the game on -1 goals.
+The bet will be settled with the final score then taking into account the -1 goal start.

 Lets take a look at some possibilities of final scores, and see if the handicap bet of Arsenal -1 would have won or not.